MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 eureka.instance.hostname=localhost

-Netflix Eureka Service provides UI where we can see all the details about registered services.
+Netflix Eureka Service provides a UI where we can see all the details about registered services.

-Now run ServiceRegistryApplication and access http://localhost:8761 which will display the UI similar to below screenshot.
+Now run ServiceRegistryApplication and access http://localhost:8761, which will display a UI similar to the screenshot below.

 Registering microservices as Eureka Clients

-In Part 2 : MicroServices : Configuration Management with Spring Cloud Config and Vault we have created catalog-service.
-Let us make this service as a Eureka Client and register with the Eureka Server.
+In Part 2: MicroServices: Configuration Management with Spring Cloud Config and Vault, we created a catalog-service.
+Let us make this service a Eureka Client and register it with the Eureka Server.

 <dependency>